odonovan1/Project-2/README.md

 ***

 ### ***Description***
 #### This application is a place for people to post their thoughts about things in the sporting world where it will be stored in a mongoDB database.
 Users will then be able to interact with posts either by deleting them or adding comments in reply to the post.
+Designed to allow users to engage with others and create a discussion type forum for certain topics

 ***